2022 Sitakunda fire: Damage

 BICDA spokesperson Sikder estimated that more than US$20 million worth of empty containers and more than US$90 million worth of containers with goods were destroyed in the disaster.
 Some of the goods stored in the depot were to be shipped for clothing brand H&M, and about 100 TEUs worth of goods were to be shipped for an unnamed European brand, but it is unclear if any of these goods were damaged.
 Major (retired) Shamsul Haider Siddique the general manager of BM Container Depot, reported all the CCTV footage were destroyed in the fire.

 Investigation

-Multiple committees were being formed to investigate the incident.
+Multiple committees were formed to investigate the incident.

 During the parliamentary session, MP Harunur Rashid suggested the government form an impartial inquiry committee to find out whether the fire was intentional.
 He also criticized the government for not arresting the owner of the BM container depot in the incident.

 On 6 July 2022, the investigation committee submitted its investigation report to the Chittagong Divisional Commissioner.
 The report noted that the depot contained hydrogen peroxide.
 The owner of the depot was blamed for the explosion, citing a hydrogen peroxide explosion.
-The report also recommends amending the current DG Cargo Act, 1953.
+The report also recommended amending the current DG Cargo Act, 1953.